Reviews You Can Rely On

 What Other Blenders Should You Consider?

-If you're shopping on a particularly tight budget where every dollar counts, it's worth considering the Ninja Professional Plus BN701 against the nutribullet Combo, especially if you're a fan of blended frozen beverages.
-Aside from the more affordable options we tested, if you want better performance, it will require a more significant investment.
-The KitchenAid K400 is a no-frills model that represents the next step up in price point, while the Blendtec Total Classic is our top choice for an excellent long-term investment that isn't quite as expensive as other top-tier models.
+If you're shopping on a particularly tight budget where every dollar counts, it's worth considering the Ninja Professional BL610 against the Nutribullet Combo, which is a little less expensive.
+We found it much easier to clean thanks to its removable blades and fully dishwasher-safe parts.
+Aside from the more affordable options we tested, if you want the silkiest of smoothies and frozen beverages, it will require a more significant investment.
+The KitchenAid K400 is a no-frills model that represents the next step up in price point and makes an exquisite frozen cocktail, while the Blendtec Total Classic is an excellent long-term investment that isn't quite as expensive as some other top-tier models and excels at all things blending and pureeing.
+Its smoothies and soups are superb.